wne-cs366-f25/cs366-pa4-greedy/ANALYSIS.md

 ---

-## Problem 2: Time Complexity Analysis - Naive Approach
+## Problem 2: Time Complexity Analysis - Greedy Naive Approach

-**Analyze the time complexity of the naive approach using an unsorted list.**
+**Analyze the time complexity of the greedy naive approach using an UNSORTED list.**

+**Important Note:** This approach uses the same **greedy algorithm** as the optimized version (always combine the two smallest sticks).
+The difference is in the **implementation efficiency** - this version uses an **unsorted ArrayList** requiring O(n) linear scans to find minimums, rather than O(log n) heap operations.

 ### Algorithm Description

-[Briefly describe the steps of the naive algorithm]
+[Briefly describe the steps of the greedy naive algorithm - emphasize that it follows the greedy strategy but uses an **unsorted ArrayList** requiring linear scans for each minimum extraction.
+The list remains unsorted throughout - no sorting is performed.]

 ### Iteration Analysis

 [Explain why each iteration takes O(n) time.
 Consider:

-- Finding the first minimum: O(?)
+- Finding the first minimum in the **unsorted list**: O(?) - must scan all elements
-- Finding the second minimum: O(?)
+- Finding the second minimum in the **unsorted list**: O(?) - must scan all elements again
 - Removing elements: O(?)
-- Adding element back: O(?)]
+- Adding element back to the **unsorted list**: O(?)]

 ### Total Complexity Calculation